google/zx/README.md

 ```

 ### Canary / Beta / RC builds

 Impatient early adopters can try the experimental zx versions.
-But keep in mind: these builds are ⚠️️ __unstable__ in every sense.
+But keep in mind: these builds are ⚠️️ __beta__ in every sense.

 ```bash
 npm i zx@dev
 npx zx@dev --install --quiet <<< 'import _ from "lodash" /* 4.17.15 */; console.log(_.VERSION)'